Table Of Contents

 • Useful when waiting for a specific setup

 Risk management is always part of the picture.
 A market or pending entry is rarely left unmanaged.
 Most traders attach a SL and TP from the start.
-This way, the maximum loss and potential reward are known clearly in advance, and there’s no need for you to constantly watch the screen.
+This way, the maximum loss and potential reward are known in advance, and you don’t need to constantly watch the screen.
 Trailing stops add another layer, locking in gains if the market runs further than expected.

 How trading styles use orders: